bernhardAxonIvy/doc/source/designer-guide/configuration/roles-users.rst

 .. warning::

-   Roles created in the designer are not uploaded to the Axon Ivy Engine until the deployment of the project.
+   Roles created in the designer are not uploaded to the |ivy-engine|
+   until the deployment of the project.
 They are merged with all other roles in the same application context.
 Consider that the deployment will fail if the same role exist in more than one project in